SansGuidon/bookmarks/README.md

 * [TruthTheory](https://truththeory.com/2017/06/08/16-things-youll-notice-youre-presence-empath) - 16 Things You’ll Notice When You’re In The Presence Of An Empath
 * [Leo Babauta](https://zenhabits.net/happy-things/) - How to Be Happy When You’re in an Unhappy Situation
 * [Leo Babauta](https://zenhabits.net/gollum/) - How to Love Your Dark Side
+* [Luke Miller](https://truththeory.com/2017/06/03/5-reasons-infj-personality-type-hard-understand/) - 5 Reasons INFJ Personality Type Is So Hard To Understand

 # Robots
 * [Mubashar Iqbal](https://willrobotstakemyjob.com/) - Will robots take my job ?
 Make the test ;-)